danielstebbings/STRATHcube-Downlink-2425/Admin/Interim-Report/Document/Interim-Report.typ

 )
 #pagebreak()

+#set text(
+  size: 10pt,
+)

 = Project Review

 == Project Plan
-The first semester has primarily been devoted to the research and planning of the project as this was an area that had not been fully investigated prior.
-The main outcome of this work has been an in-depth system architecture that will facilitate implementation efforts in semester two.
-The lack of December exams also provides a key opportunity to get started on development before returning to classes in January.
+The first semester has been devoted to the research and planning of the project.
+The outcome of which has been a detailed analysis of each sub-block required for the final system and the identification of open source resources and relevant standards to ensure success.

 There are three key milestones outlined in the project timeline.
 The first being the system architecture, which has been defined in @Project_Context.
 The second is the creation of a "System Prototype" which will demonstrate the minimum features necessary to send a packet through the system.
 This is targeted for Week 3 of Semester 2.
-The final milestone is the report submission.
-This will mark the completion of the system and documentation of the project.

 There are two key decision points, marked "DP1" and "DP2".
 DP1 has been reached, and marks the decision to target development hardware, as the TOTEM SDR could not be procured in time for the project.
-DP2 will be reached in Week 8 of Semester 2 and will mark the decision to focus on end to end testing of the system, rather than feature development and completeion of software and RTL components.
+DP2 will be reached in Week 8 of Semester 2 and will mark the decision to focus on end to end testing of the system versus continuing feature development.

 To ensure time is left for the final report, a design freeze will be implemented during week 9 of semester 2.
 This means that no major features or changes will be implemented from that point onwards to ensure that the system is finalised and tested in advance of the final report deadline.